Intermediate

 const allPrices = page.locator('[data-testid="product-price"]');

-// => Locates all product prices
+// => Locates ALL product price elements

 for (const price of await allPrices.all()) {

-// => Iterates over all price elements
+// => Iterates over each price element (array of Locators)

 await expect(price).toHaveValidPrice();

-// => Validates each price
+// => Validates each price individually

 }